lucasaa482/gitscrolls/guides/quick-start-guide.md

 7. **Sacred Timing** - Balance urgency with sustainability
 8. **Eternal Legacy** - Write code that serves future generations
 9. **Sacred Teaching** - Share knowledge generously and learn continuously
+10. **The Return Home** - Complete the cycle from learner to teacher

 ## Your First Steps